Series / Freaks and Geeks

 ) is at the fringe of the Freak group, while her younger brother, Sam (John Francis Daley), is at the core of the Geeks.

-and was even sparse in the use of Nothing But Hits
+; it was even sparing in its use of Nothing But Hits

 .
-It was surprisingly immersive in the time period.
-The show was praised to heaven and back (making it onto Time
+The show was praised to heaven and back for its realism (making it onto Time

 magazine's "Top 10 New Shows" list) but never quite took off

-in the ratings department, which led to its notorious cancellation after just half a season.note
+in the ratings department, which led to its notorious cancellation after just eighteen episodes.note

 Compare its fellow high school drama My So-Called Life